“Who will help me build my book?” asked the Red Hen

 And so the matter rested.

-In July of 1990, Odell's employer finally permitted the Graphics Section to acquire a Macintosh computer.
-By April of 1992, the author also had a Macintosh at home.
+In July of 1990, my employer finally permitted the Graphics Section to acquire a Macintosh computer.
+By April of 1992, I also had a Macintosh at home.
 Over the following couple of years the text of the manuscript was retyped, the construction diagrams digitally redrawn, and the muddy black-and-white photocopies of the proposed plates were re-evaluated, new plates selected, all proposed plates scanned in and cleaned up (insofar as they could be.
 Garbage in/garbage out is one of the laws of the universe) to serve as FPOs (For Position Only).

 Once all the files were digitized, query letters were again sent out (with S.A.S.E.) to whichever theatrical crafts publishers had addresses which could be found — amounting to a couple of dozen by this point.
 The result of this exercise pretty much duplicated the first attempt.